This carne guisada recipe is the ultimate Latin beef stew with chunks of tender beef simmered low and slow with Puerto Rican flavors. Easy and hearty!

 Trim and Season the Beef.
 Trim the beef and cut it into 1-inch cubes.
 Dry the pieces with paper towels.
 Season the chunks of beef with adobo seasoning and salt and pepper.

 Brown the Meat.
 Heat the vegetable oil in a large pot or Dutch oven to medium high heat or cook on high.
-Sear the beef to lightly brown each side.
+Add the beef and sear to lightly brown each side.

 Do this in batches if needed so you don't overcrowd the meat.
 Once it is all browned, remove the beef to a bowl or plate and set aside.